Configuration: CA Management

 Create a new CA

-You can create a new CA by clicking on the Create New CA tab.
-Enter a Common Name (CN) and choose a signing algorithm — we’ve provided some inline information to help you with your key signing choices.
-Click Create New CA. Note that this action forces a service-level Access Server restart.
-After the restart completes you’ll need to sign in to the Admin Web UI again.
+Create a new CA by clicking Create New CA. You can then enter a Common Name (CN) and choose a signing algorithm.
+We recommend secp384rl for your algorithm and provide some inline information to help you with your key-signing choices.
+When you create a new CA, this forces a service-level Access Server restart.
+After the restart completes, sign in to the Admin Web UI again.

 Summary

-Configuration: CA Management enables you to create new CAs and displays existing CAs for your Access Server.
-For further technical details, refer to CA Certificate Management.
+The Configuration: CA Management page enables you to create new CAs and displays existing CAs for your Access Server.